seviet/landingpage/azure/refarch-main.md

     - Optional (1) HTTPS Ops Manager
     - Optional (1) SSH Proxy to Diego Brains

-**NOTE: Public IP's are required iff not deploying with a VPN or Express Route Solution**
+**NOTE: Public IPs are required if not deploying with a VPN or Express Route Solution**

 ### Network Topology
 _This section is currently in Progress_